plietar/malariasim-gc-writeup/GC.md

 (eg. a long lasting object finally became unreachable) but this happens relatively infrequently, therefore we can get away with tracing those generations more infrequently.
-When objects survive multiple rounds of garbage collection, they are moved from a young generation to an older one.[^5]
+When objects survive multiple rounds of garbage collection, they are moved from a young generation to an older one.[^write-barrier]

-[^5]: This description glosses over an important point: the write barrier.
-If a
+[^write-barrier]: This description glosses over an important point: the write
-    young generation object is only reachable from an old generation object, we would miss it when tracing the young generation only.
+    barrier.
+If a young generation object is only reachable from an old generation object, we would miss it when tracing the young generation only.
     I could not find much documentation about R's write barrier other than [one pretty superficial description][luke-barrier].
 It is widely documented in the context of other languages that have a similar garbage collector, [such as Ruby][ruby-gc-write-barrier].

 By following this principle, generational garbage collectors are able to reduce the amount of tracing needed while minimizing the additional garbage overhead.